 “What have you done here?” she whispered, appalled.

-Since I did not intend to explain to her what I had done here because her question seemed totally stupid, I only said, “I had a drink down in the bar.
+Since I did not intend to explain to her what I had done because her question seemed incredibly stupid, I only said, “I had a drink, down, in the bar.
 Why?”

 She stared at me with eyes so bulging that I had the feeling she had just heard the nine justices of the Supreme Court crying as one, “Fuck the motherfucking constitution of the fucking United States!”